tfausak/tfausak.github.io/_drafts/18-ways-to-compare-classes-in-ruby.md

 end
 ```

-While developing [a fix][] for ActiveInteraction,
-I wondered if there were other ways to do this.
+While developing [a fix][4] for ActiveInteraction, I wondered if there were
-I did some research and discovered that
+other ways to do this.
+I did some research and discovered that there are at
-there are at least 18 different ways to see if an object is an instance of a class.
+least 18 different ways to see if an object is an instance of a class.
+And a
-And a single line of code can break each of them.
+single line of code can break each of them.

-I've compiled a list of all the different methods,
-along with how to break them.
+I've compiled a list of all the different methods, along with how to break
-A word of warning though:
-If you're using anything other than `.===` and `#is_a?`,
+them.
+A word of warning though: If you're using anything other than `.===` and
-you're doing it wrong.
+`#is_a?`, you're doing it wrong.

 Alright, let's say you have a class and an instance of that class.
+In
-In particular, you have this code:
+particular, you have this code:

 ``` rb
 klass = Class.new
 object = klass.new
 ```

-You have one simple question to answer:
-Is `object` an instance of `klass`?
+You have one simple question to answer: Is `object` an instance of `klass`?

 1. If you're like me, you'll reach for a `case` statement first.
-    We already desugared it,
+We already
-    so let's focus on the conditional expression.
+    desugared it, so let's focus on the conditional expression.

     ``` rb
     klass === object
     # => true
     ```

     How can we break this?
-    We need to override the `.===` method to return something falsey.
+We need to override the `.===` method to return
+    something falsey.
 You would usually do that like this:

     ``` rb
     class Example